 The primary route of Clarendon College students in decision-making is through participation in the Student Government Association (SGA).
 Students also may be invited to serve on one of the various institutional committees.
-Student opinions of food services, student housing, student activities, etc., are gathered from several surveys.
+Student opinion of food services, student housing, student activities, etc., are gathered from a number of surveys.
 All student input, whether it be through organized clubs, committees, or questionnaires, is given serious consideration as suggestions for change in and improvement of the College.